bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 ## Project Set Up

+Because you are using a preprocessor, there are two parts to setting up your project.
+Be sure to run through the git set up first and then set up the preprocessor.

+### Git Set up

 Follow these steps to set up your project:

-### Git Set up

 - [ ] Create a forked copy of this project.
 - [ ] Add your project manager as collaborator on Github.